sturlabragason/sturlabragason.github.io/_posts/2023-06-15-Curated-News.md

 <script src="https://gist.github.com/sturlabragason/9fe9fe61ece57327bd745a264216dccb.js"></script>

 With the `feedparser` Python module, I parsed the RSS feeds from the chosen sources, extracting relevant news items for my personalized feed.
 To create the actual news feed, I used Jinja2 to inject the extracted news items into an HTML template, generating a static HTML page.
 This page was then committed and pushed to the GitHub Pages repository.
+Here is my rss_parser.py.

 <script src="https://gist.github.com/sturlabragason/78098ab2fb3562a7f3647ca805d5e982.js"></script>